History Department (HIS)

 Advanced placement

-Advanced placement exams to earn credit are available in American history or European history as developed and administered by the Educational Testing Services (ETS), Princeton, New Jersey.
+Advanced placement exams to earn credit are available in World, American or European history, as developed and administered by the Educational Testing Services (ETS), Princeton, New Jersey.
 Information is available from the department chair.

 A degree in history: B.A. or B.S.?